sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ## Versioning

-All updates and changes to the current docker image are listed in the Rstudio image [CHANGELOG.md file](CHANGELOG.md).
+All updates and changes to the current Docker image are listed in the Rstudio image [CHANGELOG.md file](CHANGELOG.md).